-A poor country with a national average income of just $5,500, backyard food growing is a serious business n Armenia, and creating a lawn when the same ground could be producing food, is unheard of.
-Potatoes thrive in this temperate climate so it no wonder that almost every household with available land devotes around fifty percent to this vegetable.
+A poor country with a national average income of just $5,500, backyard food growing is a serious business in Armenia, and creating a lawn when the same ground could be producing food, is unheard of.
+Potatoes thrive in this temperate climate so it no wonder that almost every household with available land devotes around fifty percent of it to this vegetable.
 Climbing beans, onions, tomatoes, okra and the famous 'yard long' Armenian cucumber account for much of the rest of the space and are often grown beneath fruit and nut trees.